alexpolt/alexpolt.github.io/src/member-init.md

   [Ideone](http://ideone.com/P02SbL)

-  There is a good explanation of [Stackoverflow][1] of the Hell happening.
+  There is a good explanation on [Stackoverflow][1] of the Hell happening.

   [1]: http://stackoverflow.com/questions/1819131/c-static-member-initalization-template-fun-inside